-If your volunteer resigns during their assignment, there are steps you need to take to formalise the end of their contract.
+If your volunteer resigns during their assignment, there are steps you need to take to formalize the end of their contract.
 Here’s how to end the assignment early.

 Advise your UN Volunteer that they'll forfeit your exit lump sum allowance in full or parts if they have failed to provide due notice, submit their Final Clearance Checklist and necessary reports, and complete their initial contract.

 If you need to terminate your volunteer’s assignment early, let us and your organisation assist you.